emoen/Deep-learning-for-regression-of-cod-otoliths/README.md

 # cod-otoliths

-Findings: B5, and B6 er better than V2 large, training on more data is better.
+Findings: B5, and B6 is better than V2 large, training on more data is better.

 For full-precision results: [readme details](https://github.com/emoen/Deep-learning-for-regression-of-cod-otoliths/blob/master/README_detailed.md)